yannlelorier/Stochastic-processes-network-epidemic/README.md

 ## 5. Use Cases

-We wish to see different snapshots at different periods of time, letting the algorithm take its course up until a certain point in time.
+The programs serves the pupose of being a close representation of a virus outburst in a static network environment.
+It is quite useful because it allows for different snapshots to be analyzed at different points in time.

 ## 6. Dependencies